Bekir Coşkun

 Bekir Coşkun (1945 – 18 October 2020) was a Turkish journalist, writer and columnist for leading Turkish daily, Cumhuriyet.
 He was a good friend of Emin Çölaşan, with whom he had worked in the newspaper Hürriyet before they were controversially sacked by the paper's editor-in-chief, Ertuğrul Özkök.
 As staunch secularists, both were critical of the Justice and Development Party.

 Personal life

 Bekir Coşkun was born in the Turkmen village of Tülmen in Şanlıurfa in the southeastern Anatolia region of the country.
-He graduated from Ankara's Yüksek Gazetecilik Okulu in 1974.
+He graduated from Ankara Başkent University (Yüksek Gazetecilik Okulu) in 1974.

 Career

 Coşkun joined the Günaydın newspaper in 1978.
 He joined Sabah in 1987 and moved to Hurriyet in 1993.

 In an article written some weeks before the July 2007 General Elections, he described AK Party supporters as "men who scratch their belly" (göbeğini kaşıyan adamlar).
 After Abdullah Gül's victory in the presidential elections of 2007, Coşkun stated, "he will not be my President", upon which the Prime Minister Erdoğan retorted by saying "he should abdicate his citizenship and leave the country if he doesn't consider [Gul] as his President".
 This led to an outcry among supporters of secularism in the country that people who didn't share AK Party's ideology would no longer be welcome in the country.